-For decades, the vehicle identification number (VIN) has been used by insurers and collision repair shops to identify specific vehicle information as the first step to estimating damage.
-While a vehicle’s VIN is a string of 17 characters, only the first 11 have been traditionally used to help identify vehicle information.
-Details such as country of production, manufacturer, year, and model could all be extracted from these first 11 characters.
-Yet more specific information such as trim and options that are not easily identifiable but have a large impact on valuation accuracy were not provided.
-This was because no VIN decoder on the market could make sense of the most valuable characters of the VIN: the last six digits.
+For decades, the vehicle identification number (VIN) has been used by insurers and repair shops to identify specific vehicle information.
+A VIN has 17 characters, but only the first 11 are usually used to help identify vehicle information.
+Details such as country of production, manufacturer, year, and model are extracted from these first 11.
+Yet the last six have details like trim and options.
+These have a large impact on valuation accuracy, but are typically missed.
+This is because no VIN decoder on the market could make sense of those final six.

 What the Last Six Digits of a VIN Really Tells Us

 The last six digits of a VIN reveal the vehicle’s regular production options (RPO) and is also commonly referred to as its serial number.
-While many car enthusiasts have come to conclude that these last six digits represent the sequential production number (which is true), this is only a general view on the importance of these last six digits.
+While many car enthusiasts note that these last six digits represent the sequential production number (which is true), there’s more to the story.
 What many are not aware of is that this number also identifies the factory options fitted onto the vehicle during production.

 The Last Six Digits of a VIN: What It Means to Insurers

 With the complexity of today’s vehicles, many options (especially electronic ones) are near impossible to visually identify during an appraisal inspection.
 And with over 4500 vehicle year-make-models introduced into the Canadian market in the past decade, the speed of production is creating an increase in the knowledge gap.
 Couple this with many experienced appraisers nearing retirement, there is an influx of less experienced appraisers left to face a growing list of vehicles.